emberjs/guides/source/concepts/core-concepts.md

 A **route** is an object that tells the template which model it should display.

-#### Controllers

-A **controller** is an object that stores _application state_.
-A template can optionally have a controller in addition to a model, and can retrieve properties from both.

----

 These are the core concepts you'll need to understand as you develop your Ember.js app.
 They are designed to scale up in complexity, so that adding new functionality doesn't force you to go back and refactor major parts of your app.

 Now that you understand the roles of these objects, you're equipped to